happykygo/NLP-DT-WordPredict/README.md

 Each line represents a single example sentence containing one of the target words.
 The first column on each line represents the label (“whether” or “weather”); the second column is the index of the target word in the sentence (starting from 0); the rest of the line includes the sentence itself.
 Columns are space-separated.
 The sentences have already been lowercased and tokenized.

 ## [Feature Engineering](utils.py)
+Used contextual words features
 1. Validate the target word's position in the sentence
-2. Create list of words occurring before and after the target within specified range
+2. Create list of words occurring before and after the target within specified context window
 3. Create vocabulary based on words list from step 2
 4. Construct one hot mapping dictionary for the vocabulary, which will be re-used on Train/ Dev/ Test dataset
-5. Produce Train Feature dataset using one hot mapping dictionary from step 4
+5. Produce Contextual word features using one hot mapping dictionary from step 4

 ## [Decision Tree implementation](decisiontree.py):
 Fit the Decision Tree: